zero-functional/zero-functional/README.md

   # the actual 'loop' section code
   ext.node = quote:
     # do something

+# ....
+# at the end register above extensions during compile time to use them with zero_functional
+static:
+  zfCreateExtension()
 ```

 The vanilla `inline`-proc implementations should follow certain rules.